VegPRO education and training initiative

 In 2017, this sub-project delivered a focused training workshop on product development and innovation for vegetables and vegetable-containing products.
 Many of the resources extended during the workshop are available at www.veginnovations.com.au, a website for innovating new vegetable products established under previous Hort Innovation Vegetable Fund work.

-This initiative is a strategic levy investment in the Hort Innovation Vegetable Fund
+This initiative was a strategic levy investment in the Hort Innovation Vegetable Fund